“How much longer do we have to stay here? We’ve been here for 30 minutes and have no information on what will happen to us,” Teddy asked worriedly.

 I looked around the police station, hoping to catch one of the officers’ sight, but all I received were looks of pity.
 “I don’t know, buddy, but hopefully Detective Jones will come out of his office soon and tell us,” I said hoping to alleviate his fears.

-It’s been Teddy and I against the world for four miserable years.
-We used to live with our mom, but she passed away when I was 10 and Teddy was five.
+It’s been Teddy and I against the world for three, almost four miserable years.
+We used to live with our mom, but she passed away when I was 11 and Teddy was five.
 We were left in the care of our stepdad, or Sir, as he likes us to call him.
 Thankfully, those four years of hell ended with his death, but now I have something else to worry about, another person to protect Teddy from.

 I was coming home from the grocery store to cook dinner for Sir and some of his friends who would be joining.
 It was Saturday morning, and Teddy was at a friend’s house.
 I saw Sir as soon as I opened the door, hanging from the living room fan with a rope around his neck.

 Thank god, I thought.
 Teddy and I can finally be happy.

 And then I saw the note, that dreaded note.
 With trembling hands, I picked it up and read it,

 “Did you really think his death would mean you’re safe from me, sweetie?
 As if Damon, my best drug dealer, would die without my permission.
 I may have sent someone to kill him so that you would be mine and mine alone.
 I’ll be back in town tomorrow morning to take you.
 Don’t even think about calling the cops or I’ll make you regret it.